Opening of the spring hunting season. A man cleans rifle barrel

 2. Make Sure the Gun is Not Wet!!

 You just came in from a hunt or a target practice, but it was raining.
 No problem, don’t sweat it.
-Wipe your gun with a dry and clean rag, pull the bolt and magazine (or open the action on a pump) and leave it be.
+It’s a good idea to wipe your gun with a dry and clean rag, pull the bolt and magazine (or open the action on a pump) and leave it be.
 Set it down for a few hours, or leave it overnight so it fully dries.
 Then you clean it later.

 You’ll need to comply with storage laws.
 In Canada, that means keeping the bolt separate or tossing a trigger lock back on.
 It doesn’t need to go in the safe yet, nor would I introduce any moisture.
 Put it somewhere secure and out of sight but in a dry and airy spot, and let it dry out nicely.